Why should you consider setting up a holding structure in Estonia? We´d like to point out to you 7 reasons why.

 This article was written by Silva Hunt Tax Expert Meelis Krautmann.

 Meelis is a tax expert with 18 years of experience.
 He has led the legal department of Estonia’s tax and customs board and worked as a tax attorney.

 Silva Hunt is a e-Residency service provider who offers a safe haven to active companies while being experienced in structuring holding companies.

-If you are ready to open a Holding Company in Estonia or have questions about Holding Companies, write to Silva Hunt team firstname.lastname@example.org and we will get back to you.
+If you are ready to open a Holding Company in Estonia or have questions about Holding Companies, check our packages and prices here.